ABSA-123/project-skillmap/README.md

   roadmap validation in the service layer.
 We rewrote and tested every line it suggested before keeping it.
 - **Proofreading** – We used an AI tool to proofread this README and the in-app help text for grammar and clarity.
-We didn't keep any wording we didn't agree with.

 ### Team Members